 - Let cool, then transfer to a glass jar and store in the fridge.

-- This recipes yields enough for 6 people to have a large spoonful or two with their turkey dinner.
+- This recipes yields enough for 6 people to have a large spoonful or two with their thanksgiving turkey.
 All quantities can be doubled or tripled if needed to serve a larger crowd.

 - Be sure to use orange juice with no added sugar.
 I look for it in the single serve section of the grocery store.
 Or, you can put a large, peeled orange through a juicer.